-If you have sold your debt funds at a profit, you will be liable to pay capital gains tax.
-If your holding period is 3 years or less, this is characterised as short term capital gains (STCG) and no exemption is available to you.
-However if your holding period is more than three years, the gains are characterised as long term capital gains (LTCG) and you are taxed at 20% of the gains.
-You are also given the benefit of indexation.
+Selling your funds at a profit brings along the liability of payment of capital gains tax.
+If your holding period is 3 years or less, the earnings are characterized by short term capital gains (STCG), in which case no exemption on tax is granted.
+However, if your holding period is more than 3 years, the gains are characterized as long term capital gains (LTCG), wherein you are taxed at 20% of the gains, along with the benefit of indexation.
 Indexation takes into account inflation to reduce your tax liability.
-In addition to indexation, there are two other sections of the Income Tax Act, 1961 that give you relief from tax on capital gains on all assets.
+In addition to indexation, there are two other sections of the Income Tax Act, 1961 that offer relief from the tax liabilities on capital gains on all assets.
 Note that the third section dealing with capital gains exemption (Section 54 of the Income Tax Act) only applies to gains on house property.
 The applicable sections are:

-Section 54F grants exemption to the gains on any capital asset (including debt funds) if they are invested in a residential property.
-A number of conditions are attached:
+Section 54F grants an exemption to the gains on any capital asset (including debt funds), if they are invested in a residential property.
+However, there are a number of conditions are attached:

 - You cannot already own more than 1 residential property at the time of transfer

-- The property must be bought in your own name to avail of the exemption.
+- In order to avail the exemption, the property must be bought in your own name

 - If you do not invest all the redemption proceeds, the exemption is given proportionately.
-For example, assume that you sell mutual funds purchased for Rs 50 lakh for Rs 80 lakh, incurring a gain of Rs 30 lakh.
-You invest Rs 40 lakh (half the redemption amount) in the purchase of a residential flat.
-Since you have invested half the redemption proceeds in the sale of a property, you will get exemption half your total gains (0.5*Rs 30 lakh = Rs 15 lakh).
+For example, assume that you sell mutual funds purchased for Rs.
+50 lakh at a gain of Rs.
+30 lakh.
+You invest Rs.
+40 lakh (half the redemption amount, which was Rs.
+80 lakh in total) in the purchase of a residential flat.
+Now, since you have invested half the redemption proceeds in the sale of a property, you will get exemption equal to half your total gains (0.5*Rs.
+30 lakh = Rs.15 lakh).

 Section 54 EC

-For example assume that you buy a debt fund in 2010 for Rs 100 and sell it in 2014 for Rs 150.
-Since you have sold it after three years, the gain is long term and a tax of 20% with indexation will apply.
+For example, assume that you buy a debt fund in 2010 for Rs.
+100 and sell it in 2014 for Rs.
+150. Since you have sold it after three years, the gain is long term and a tax of 20% with indexation will apply.
 The Cost Inflation Index (CII) in FY 10 was 148 and the CII in FY 14 was 200.
-As a result your purchase price for tax purposes will rise to 200/148 = 135 and your taxable gain will be 150 – 135 = 15.
-The tax payable will be 20% of 15 = Rs 3.
-Hence even though you have made a gain of Rs 50, your actual tax is only 3 after applying indexation.
+As a result, your purchase price for tax purposes will rise to 200/148 = 135 and your taxable gain will be 150 – 135 = 15.
+The tax payable will be 20% of 15 = Rs.
+3. Hence, even though you have made a gain of Rs.
+50, your actual tax is only Rs.
+3 after applying indexation.